AnneshaMondal/AzureCertification/README.md

 # AzureCertification
-# GitHub Repository with script from class examples
+# GitHub Repository with scripts from class examples